Ideolys/kitten-mq/README.md

   let kittenMQ = require('kitten-mq');

   let config = {
-    hosts    : ['mybrokerurl.com:443'],      // list of brokers mirror URLs for High Avaibility pubKey   : fs.readfile('kittenMQ.pub'),  // The public key of this client sent to the broker privKey  : fs.readfile('kittenMQ.pem'),  // The private key of the client used to generate tokens clientId : 'easilys-APP-KEY'             // The client id, it must be globally unique };
+    hosts         : ['mybrokerurl.com:443@serviceId'], // list of brokers mirror URLs for High Avaibility clientId      : 'easilys-APP-KEY'                  // The client id, it must be globally unique keysDirectory : 'path_to_keys_directory',
+    keysName      : 'key_name',
+  };

   // When the client connects for the first time, it pushes the public key on the broker